 Be aware of the slits presently in use in the system.
-Having, for example, 5nm slits and looking at the lines around 365nm, you will effectively see several lines which can distort the result and wrongly show lack of calibration.
+Having for example 5nm slits and looking at the lines around 365nm, one will effectively see several lines which can distort the result and wrongly show lack of calibration.